octobercms/docs/3.x/extend/system/sending-mail.md

 ---
 # Sending Mail

 This article describes how to build mail content, including using layouts and partials and then the methods used to send them.
 Basic Twig tags and expressions are supported in mail content.
-Markdown syntax is also supported, see the section on [using HTML in Markdown](../services/parser.md#oc-using-html-in-markdown) for more details.
+Markdown syntax is also supported, see the section on [using HTML in Markdown](../services/parser.md) for more details.

 ## Message Content

 Mail messages can be sent in October CMS using either mail views or mail templates.
 A mail view is supplied by the application or plugin in the file system in the **/views** directory.
 Whereas a mail template is managed using the backend panel via **Settings → Mail Templates**.
-All mail messages support using Twig and Markdown syntax.

 Optionally, mail views can be registered in the [plugin registration file](../extending.md) with the `registerMailTemplates` method.
-This will automatically generate a mail template and allows them to be customized using the backend interface.
+This automatically seeds a mail template allowing them to be customized using the backend panel.

-### Defining Mail Templates in the Backend Panel
+### Defining Templates in the Backend Panel

 You can create mail templates stored in the database using backend panel via **Settings → Mail Templates**.
 The **code** given to template is a unique identifier and cannot be changed once created.

-For example, if you create a template with code *this.is.my.email* you can send it using this PHP code:
+For example, if you create a template with code `this.is.my.email` you can send it using this PHP code:

 ```php
 Mail::send('this.is.my.email', $data, function($message) use ($user) {